Some of the links on this site are affiliate links. Read our full disclaimer here.

 Fixed costs like rent and monthly bills can't go down, and rising fluctuating costs like gas and food can destroy a family's margin.

-Furthermore, in the context of our modern post-covid era, the American government printing copious amounts of new USD in the form of stimulus takes this otherwise manageable inflation rate and pours nitro in the tank.
+Furthermore, in the context of our modern post-covid era, the American government printing large amounts of new USD in the form of various stimulus packages takes this otherwise manageable inflation rate and pours nitro in the tank.

 The Federal Reserve